 is worthy of worship?
 The only sure way to know Jehovah, is by reading the only book

-written about God, inspired by the only Man that knew God (with one exception, Adam
+written about God, inspired by the only Man who knew God (with one exception, Adam

-knew Jehovah, before He sinned and then lost his direct access with his Creator when
+knew and saw Jehovah, before He sinned and then lost his direct access with his Creator

 The Bible reads much clearer and more accurate when you use God’s name, Jehovah,